AntaresSimulatorTeam/Antares_Simulator/docs/reference-guide/1-reference-guide.md

   license: Apache 2.0	[https://spdx.org/licenses/Apache-2.0.html](https://spdx.org/licenses/Apache-2.0.html)

-[1](#sdfootnote1anc)For simplicity's sake, the _**Antares\_Simulator**_ 8.1.1 application will as of now be simply denoted "Antares".
+[^1]: For simplicity's sake, the _**Antares\_Simulator**_ 8.1.1 application will as of now be simply denoted "Antares".

-[2](#sdfootnote2anc) A detailed expression of the basic mathematical problem solved in the red box of the following figure can be found in the document "Optimization problems formulation".
+[^2]: A detailed expression of the basic mathematical problem solved in the red box of the following figure can be found in the document "Optimization problems formulation".

-[3](#sdfootnote3anc) Many various graphic extensions (under the form of programs written in the R language) are available at :
+[^3]: Many various graphic extensions (under the form of programs written in the R language) are available at :

 [https://cran.r-project.org/web/packages/antaresViz/index.html](https://cran.r-project.org/web/packages/antaresViz/index.html)

-[4](#sdfootnote4anc)_Weekly optimization performs a more refined unit commitment, especially when the level selected in the "advanced parameters" menu is "accurate"._
+[^4]:_Weekly optimization performs a more refined unit commitment, especially when the level selected in the "advanced parameters" menu is "accurate"._

-[5](#sdfootnote5anc) "Economy" simulations make a full use of Antares optimization capabilities.
+[^5]: "Economy" simulations make a full use of Antares optimization capabilities.
 They require economic as well as technical input data and may demand a lot of computer resources.
 "Adequacy" simulations are faster and require only technical input data.
 Their results are limited to adequacy indicators.
 "Draft" simulations are highly simplified adequacy simulations, in which binding constraints (e.g. DC flow rules) are ignored, while hydro storage is assumed to be able to provide its nominal maximum power whenever needed.
 As a consequence, draft simulations are biased towards optimism.
 They are, however, much faster than adequacy and economic simulations.

-[6](#sdfootnote6anc)In Economy an Adequacy simulations, these should be chosen so as to make the simulation span a round number of weeks.
+[^6]: In Economy an Adequacy simulations, these should be chosen so as to make the simulation span a round number of weeks.
 If not, the simulation span will be truncated: for instance, (1, 365) will be interpreted as (1, 364), i.e. 52 weeks (the last day of the last month will not be simulated).
 In Draft simulations, the simulation is always carried out on 8760 hours.

-[7](#sdfootnote7anc) changing the number of MC years will reset the playlist to its default value ; not available in Draft simulations
+[^7]: changing the number of MC years will reset the playlist to its default value ; not available in Draft simulations

-[8](#sdfootnote8anc)Not available in Draft simulations
+[^8]: Not available in Draft simulations

-[9](#sdfootnote9anc)KCG : Kirchhoff's constraints generator (see section 7)
+[^9]: KCG : Kirchhoff's constraints generator (see section 7)

-[10](#sdfootnote10anc)A typical case is given by the "Flow-Based" framework today implemented in a large portion of the European electricity market.
+[^10]: A typical case is given by the "Flow-Based" framework today implemented in a large portion of the European electricity market.

-[11](#sdfootnote11anc)This description applies to both « MC synthesis » files and "Year-by-Year" files, with some simplifications in the latter case
+[^11]: This description applies to both « MC synthesis » files and "Year-by-Year" files, with some simplifications in the latter case

-[12](#sdfootnote12anc)Value identical to that defined under the same name in the "Misc Gen" input section.
+[^12]: Value identical to that defined under the same name in the "Misc Gen" input section.

-[13](#sdfootnote13anc)NODU and NP Cost do not appear in "Adequacy" results since these variables are irrelevant in that context
+[^13]: NODU and NP Cost do not appear in "Adequacy" results since these variables are irrelevant in that context

-[14](#sdfootnote14anc)This description applies to both « MC synthesis » files and "Year-by-Year" files, with some simplifications in the latter case
+[^14]: This description applies to both « MC synthesis » files and "Year-by-Year" files, with some simplifications in the latter case

-[15](#sdfootnote15anc) The number of spanning trees is equal to the absolute value of any cofactor of the graph incidence matrix
+[^15]: The number of spanning trees is equal to the absolute value of any cofactor of the graph incidence matrix

-[16](#sdfootnote16anc) Mehlhorn K., Michail D. (2005) _Implementing Minimum Cycle Basis Algorithms_.
+[^16]: Mehlhorn K., Michail D. (2005) _Implementing Minimum Cycle Basis Algorithms_.
 In: Experimental and Efficient Algorithms.
 WEA 2005.
 Lecture Notes in Computer Science, vol 3503.

-[17](#sdfootnote17anc)As long as the System's list of Areas does not change
+[^17]: As long as the System's list of Areas does not change

-[18](#sdfootnote18anc)E.g. : if three playlists A,B,C are defined over 1000 years (A: years 1 to 1000, B: years 1 to 100, C: Years 13,42,57,112), initial reservoir levels in each Area are identical in the playlists' intersection (years 13,42,57)
+[^18]:E.g. : if three playlists A,B,C are defined over 1000 years (A: years 1 to 1000, B: years 1 to 100, C: Years 13,42,57,112), initial reservoir levels in each Area are identical in the playlists' intersection (years 13,42,57)

-[19](#sdfootnote19anc)If the playlist is full, these years have numbers # (k-1)B+1 ,…., #kB
+[^19]: If the playlist is full, these years have numbers # (k-1)B+1 ,…., #kB

-[20](#sdfootnote20anc)Described in the note "Optimization Problems Formulation"
+[^20]: Described in the note "Optimization Problems Formulation"

-[21](#sdfootnote21anc) Options « default » and « swap » do not perform multi-threaded optimizations
+[^21]: Options « default » and « swap » do not perform multi-threaded optimizations

-[22](#sdfootnote22anc) The « draft » mode is not multi-threaded
+[^22]: The « draft » mode is not multi-threaded

-[23](#sdfootnote23anc) This hardware characteristic, independent from Antares general parameters and from study parameters, can be checked with the Resources monitor tool ([Commands](#commands))
+[^23]: This hardware characteristic, independent from Antares general parameters and from study parameters, can be checked with the Resources monitor tool ([Commands](#commands))

-[24](#sdfootnote24anc)When the number of MC years to run is smaller than the allowance, the parallel run includes all of these years in a single bundle and there is no "reduced allowance" message
+[^24]: When the number of MC years to run is smaller than the allowance, the parallel run includes all of these years in a single bundle and there is no "reduced allowance" message

-[25](#sdfootnote25anc) The Table indicates either the refresh status (No) or the refresh span (the associated refresh status "yes" is implicit)
+[^25]: The Table indicates either the refresh status (No) or the refresh span (the associated refresh status "yes" is implicit)

-[26](#sdfootnote26anc) The smallest bundle in this case is the ninth (year number 97 to year number 100).
-The first 8 bundles involve 12 MC years each
+[^26]: The smallest bundle in this case is the ninth (year number 97 to year number 100).The first 8 bundles involve 12 MC years each

 Copyright © RTE 2007-2021 – Version 8.1.1